 Being charged with a federal crime can be an overwhelming experience that can have a permanent effect on your future, your freedom, and your reputation.
 Having an accomplished attorney on your side can have ensure your rights are protected throughout the legal process.
-Our legal team at Keegan, Tindal & Jaeger has the skill and knowledge to provide clients with dedicated and thorough representation.
+Our Iowa City federal criminal defense lawyers at Keegan, Tindal & Jaeger has the skill and knowledge to provide clients with dedicated and thorough representation.

 Federal crimes can be prosecuted with greater fervor and may require a more in-depth level of defense.
 We are a results-driven firm that puts more than 50 years of combined experience to work for our clients.
 Each of our attorneys has extensive trial experience and can work to provide your case with the detailed legal defense it needs.